suffolklibraries/lgc/content/collections/events/wild-families-31-07.md

     content:
       -
         type: text
-        text: 'Join us at Carlton Marshes for a woodland themed family session, including den building, woodland crafts and wild play.'
+        text: 'Join us at Carlton Marshes to learn about butterflies through games, trails, crafts and a butterfly walk. ' -
+    type: paragraph
+    attrs:
+      textAlign: left
+    content:
       -
+        type: text
+        text: "Enjoy these activities as a family.\_\_" -
     type: paragraph
     attrs: